aelanteno/sicp-exercises/exercise-2.41.md

 ### Not needed for this exercise: `unique-tuples`

-`unique-tuples` is a general case procedure of `unique-pairs` and `unique-triples`, for tuples of any given length. `n` is the maximum value of the elements of the tuples and `k` is the length of the tuples.
+I also wrote `unique-tuples`, a general case procedure of `unique-pairs` and `unique-triples`, for tuples of any given length. `n` is the maximum value of the elements of the tuples and `k` is the length of the tuples.
+I assumed that `n` and `k` are integers.

-The procedure does recursion on both `k` and `n` at the same time.
-I assumed that both `n` and `k` are integers.
+The procedure uses recursion on both the maximum value of an entry and the length of the tuple.

 ```
 (define (unique-tuples n k)